cricehomelab/cricehomelab/README.md

 - Current lines of study.
   - Puppet
   - c#
+  - - Building Linux proficiencies.
   - Python
   - Cloud
     - Google Cloud Platform
   - Active Directory and Group Policy
   - PowerShell
-  - PFSense
-  - Building Linux proficiencies.

 - My goal with this is to be able show what I am learning and document that learning process.
 - Through building these skills I would like to be able to showcase my knowledge and be able to show myself my growth and be able to show potential employers my knowledge and growth that I am commiting my personal time to.